CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Discussion

-\paragraph{Inaccurate GT annotations.} Although CLRmatchNet significantly improves the results for the curve section, it negatively affects the results of several sections and not improving the overall performance.
-Our method detects much more TP lanes and lowers the FN rate across all sections compared to CLRNet results with the initial confidence threshold for the test.
+Although CLRmatchNet significantly improves the results for the curve section, it negatively affects the results of several sections and does not improve overall performance.
+Our method detects many more TP lanes and lowers the FN rate in all sections compared to the CLRNet results with the initial confidence threshold for the test.
 However, we are experiencing more FP detections, especially in the cross section.
 It is noteworthy that the dataset we used might not have been labeled optimally.
 Our method has shown the ability to identify lanes not originally labeled as GT.

-Fig.\ref{gtlabel} illustrates three scenarios where our model successfully detected true lanes that were not marked as GT, resulting in them being marked as FP.
-Our model's detections are highlighted in blue and the GT lanes are highlighted in white.
+Fig. \ref{fig:gtlabel} illustrates three scenarios in which our model successfully detected true lanes that were not marked as GT, resulting in them being marked as FP.
+Our model's detections are highlighted in blue, and the GT lanes are highlighted in white.
 In the upper frame, the left-most lane is clearly a real lane, and our network detects it as one, however it was not marked as a GT.
-In the middle frame, the GTs are very short but the actual lanes are much longer.
-Our network accurately identifies the entire lane length.
-In the lower frame, non of the lanes were marked as GTs.
-In all these cases, the network excels in detecting the real lanes; however, due to discrepancies in GT and network predictions, these instances are classified as FP which significantly influences the final F1 score.
+In the middle frame, the GTs are very short, but the actual lanes are much longer.
+Our network accurately identifies the entire length of the lane.
+In the lower frame, none of the lanes was marked as GT.
+In all these cases, the network excels in detecting real lanes; however, due to discrepancies in GT and network predictions, these instances are classified as FP, significantly influencing the final F1 score.